 Fast forward a couple of years.
 I had a closet full of clothes, some I felt good in, some I didn’t.
-But deciding what to wear in the morning was not always a fun process.
+And deciding what to wear in the morning was not always a fun process.
 I had to weed through a bunch of stuff I didn’t love, or wasn’t comfortable, only to end up wearing the same handful of outfits most days.

 Purging But Not Making Progress

 When I first started decluttering, I did a massive purge of my closet, getting rid of multiple big garbage bags full of clothes.
 I honestly felt embarrassed about how much clothing I owned.
-But even after I was done, my closet was still just as full as ever!
+But even after I was done, my closet still felt just as full as ever!

-In my quest to make my wardrobe more stylish, I often purchased cheap or ill-fitting clothing, just because it was on sale, or it fit my idea of what I should have in my closet.
+In my quest to feel more stylish, I often purchased cheap or ill-fitting clothing, just because it was on sale, or it fit my idea of what I should have in my closet.
 I also thought the more options the better to make sure I wasn’t falling into a “mom style rut” again.

 The Idea of a Capsule Wardrobe

 Then I discovered the concept of capsule wardrobes.

 The idea of a capsule wardrobe is you have fewer items of clothes but you love and feel great in them all.
 And they are easy to mix and match with each other too.
 Giving you plenty of outfit options, without needing a huge collection of clothes.